takamasa1999/ind_appointment_checker/readme.md

-## Sample code for check appointment blank.
+## IND_appointment_checker

 ---

+Practice for web scraping.
+"LINE" is famous communication tool in Japan.